Medical Tourism Statistics 2026: Latin America Costs, Market Size & Trends

 Key Takeaways

-• US patients save 40% to 80% versus home prices, reaching up to 82% on full-mouth dental restoration.
+• US patients pay 40% to 80% less than home prices, reaching 82% below on full-mouth dental restoration.

 • Mexico receives 1.2 to 3 million medical travelers a year, the highest volume in the region.

-• Brazil leads on quality infrastructure with 58 JCI-accredited facilities, the most in Latin America.
+• Brazil leads on quality infrastructure with 75 JCI-accredited organizations, the most in Latin America.

 Country Snapshots

 Key numbers at a glance.
-You can link directly to any country using its anchor, for example /medical-tourism-statistics/#colombia.
+Each country has its own anchor link, for example /latin-america-statistics/#colombia.

 Mexico